dbsb-juntendo/ImSwitch_descspim/README.md

 ## Installation

 Create a conda environment with python=3.10 and install imswitch with ``pip install -e . `` while in the Imswitch_descspim folder.
 Then, install the requirements with `pip install -r requirements.txt` and install the thorlabs SDK for the thorlabs scientific camera with ``pip install -e ./thorlabs_tsi_sdk-0.0.8/``.
 Lastly, clone the repository ``git clone https://gitlab.com/ptapping/thorlabs-apt-device.git`` and install with ``pip install --user ./thorlabs-apt-device`` for the correct KDC101 controller driver (may not be needed).

-Start imswitch by running ``imswitch`` in said environment and select the configuration file ``descspim.json``.
+## Prepare configuration file

+During the installation, the folder `/Users/Documents/ImSwitchConfig/` in the user's Documents is created, where some pre-made configuration files related to basic imswitch are stored in the subfolder `/imcontrol_setups/`.
+Copy the configuration files `descspim.json` and `descspim_complete.json` from this repository into the subfolder and, using them, create your own configuration file that matches the laser/camera setup that matches your descspim version.
+Documentation from the initial imswitch for defining a configuration file can be found [here](https://imswitch.readthedocs.io/en/stable/imcontrol-setups.html).
+For ImSwitch_descspim, a few device adapters have been added/improved:

+- Thorlabs Kiralux scmos camera
+- Thorlabs KDC101 stage controller
+- Cobolt 06-MLD laser
+- Cobolt 06-DPL laser
+- AA Opto-electronic AOTF for laser triggering
+- Thorlabs ELL9 filter slider with Arduino triggering

+Additionally, widgets have been added:

+- ZAlignment widget for calculating relative stage movements of camera and sample stage
+- Arduino widget for controlling the ELL9 filter slider and selecting color channels

 ## Documentation